priyashpatil/single-submit-js/README.md

 # Single Submit Js

-Streamline form submissions in server-side applications with the Single Submit JS library.
 In scenarios involving actions like file uploads or form submissions, waiting for server responses can be time-consuming.
 By integrating this library, enhance user experiences with a processing indicator and prevent duplicate submissions until a response is received, resulting in a more efficient interaction.

 ![Single Submit Example](marketing/single-submit.gif)